ballerina-platform/module-ballerinax-mongodb/README.md

 ### Step 3: Initialize the Mongodb Client giving necessary credentials

-You can now enter the credentials in the Gmail client config.
+You can now enter the credentials in the mongo client config.
+If you use this client for a particular database then you can pass the database name along with config during client initialization(It is optional).
+Otherwise you can pass the database name for each remote method call.
+This is not recommended unless you need to connect more than one database using a client.
+You need to set the database using atleast one of these methods.
 ```ballerina
 mongodb:ClientConfig mongoConfig = {
         host: host,